 A live-action video is associated more with reality, which sometimes causes trouble when it comes to explaining complex subjects and messages.
 This is where the magic of animation videos comes into play.

 Since animated videos revolve around creativity and imagination, even the most complex messages can be simplified and presented in an engaging and fun-to-watch manner.
-Animated videos are informative and easily digestible, leading to creating some of the best animated product videos over the years.
+Animated videos are informative and easily digestible, leading to the creation of some of the best-animated product videos over the years.

-Unlike the live-action videos where the costs of actors, locations, props, equipment, etc., are involved, the entire cost of animation videos depends on the revisions, complexity of the video’s project, and duration.
+Unlike live-action videos, where the costs of actors, locations, props, equipment, etc., are involved, the entire cost of animation videos depends on the revisions, complexity of the video’s project, and duration.

 Using your brand colors is quite important when it comes to branding.
 With live-action videos, the only parts where you can use your brand colors are the actors’ props and clothing.
 But what if I tell you that you can use each pixel in your video with your brand identity.

 Yes, that’s true; you can convey your message more effectively by using your brand colors in the environment, characters, and every other aspect of an animation video to a more receptive audience.